Air Force Research Laboratory Information Directorate and Griffiss Institute to Host 10th Annual Challenge Competition

-ROME, NY — The Air Force Research Laboratory Information Directorate (AFRL/RI), in partnership with the Griffiss Institute (GI), is proud to host the 9th Annual AFRL Challenge Competition, as one of their joint STEM (Science, Technology, Engineering and Mathematics) initiatives.
+ROME, NY — The Air Force Research Laboratory Information Directorate (AFRL/RI), in partnership with the Griffiss Institute (GI), is proud to host the 10th Annual AFRL Challenge Competition, as one of their joint STEM (Science, Technology, Engineering and Mathematics) initiatives.
+Both, AFRL/RI and the GI, are pleased to announce that the weeklong program will once again be “Powered by AT&T.”

 The Challenge Competition is an annual competitive STEM initiative for local high school students.
 It is held during a week when students are on a school break and its intent is to provide a more realistic view into the types of high tech problems the nation is facing today, and how engineers and researchers go about dissecting and solving these problems.
 The best explanation to describe the competition is “mental marathon”.